-- Walk around while you're talking on a cordless or mobile phone. - Do some gentle stretches or sit-ups while watching TV. - Use TV ad breaks as a chance to do a quick household chore. - Do some energetic house-cleaning, gardening or odd jobs on the weekend. - Park the car further away when going to the supermarket.
+- Walk around while you're talking on a cordless or mobile phone. - Do some gentle stretches or sit-ups while watching TV. - Use TV ad breaks as a chance to do a quick household chore. - Do some energetic house-cleaning, gardening or odd jobs. - Park the car further away when going to the supermarket.